 Regardless of the method used, all programming of Flash memory is done with the table read and table write instructions.
 These allow direct read and write access to the program memory space from the data memory while the device is in normal operating mode.
-The 24-bit target address in the program memory is formed using bits<7:0> of the TBLPAG register and the Effective Address (EA) from a W register specified in the table instruction, as shown in Figure 4-1.
+The 24-bit target address in the program memory is formed using the TBLPAG<7:0> bits and the Effective Address (EA) from a W register specified in the table instruction, as shown in Figure 4-1.